AngeloGith/SeqMerger/README.md

 To ensure the smooth operation of the script, your input files should adhere to the following format and guidelines:

-File Format: The input files should be in FASTA format, a widely used format for representing nucleotide sequences.
-Each file contains one or more sequences, where each sequence is represented by two lines: a single-line description (preceded by a '>') followed by lines of sequence data.
+File Format: The input files should be in FASTA format, a single-line description (preceded by a '>') followed by lines of sequence data.

 Sequence ID: Each sequence within the files should have a unique identifier, which is specified in the description line (the line starting with '>').
 The script uses these IDs to concatenate sequences across files.

-Sequence Length: All sequences within each fasta file should have the same length.
+Sequence Length: All sequences within each fasta aligned file should have the same length.
 This is to ensure that the concatenation process, which is based on sequence positions, functions correctly.

 File Naming: It is recommended to name your files clearly, as the script uses file names to record sequence positions in the output summary.